Tony Roma's Blue Ridge Smokies Sauce

 Back in my lab, no matter how hard I examined the meat in the original product—which was shipped to me in dry ice directly from Don Taylor's original store in Marshalltown, Iowa—I could not detect Coca-Cola.
 There's no sweetness to the meat at all, although the buns themselves seem to include some sugar.
 When the buns are chewed with the meat, the sandwich does taste mildly sweet.
 I finally decided that Coca-Cola syrup is not part of the recipe.
 If it is added to the meat in the Maid-Rite stores, it's an insignificant amount that does not have any noticeable effect on the flavor.

 Also, the texture is important, so adding plenty of liquid to the simmering meat is crucial.
-This clone recipe requires 1 cup of water in addition to 1/4 cup of beef broth.
-By simmering the ground beef in this liquid for a couple hours the meat will tenderize and become infused with a little flavor, just like the real thing.
+My Maid Rite sandwich copycat recipe requires 1 cup of water in addition to 1/4 cup of beef broth.
+By simmering the ground beef in this liquid for a couple of hours, the meat will tenderize and become infused with a little flavor, just like the real thing.

 When the liquid is gone, form the ground beef into a 1/2 cup measuring scoop, dump it onto the bottom of a plain hamburger bun, then add your choice of mustard, onions, and pickles.
 Adding ketchup is up to you, although it's not an ingredient found in Maid-Rite stores.
 Many say that back in the early days "hobos" would swipe the ketchup and mix it with water to make tomato soup.
 Free ketchup was nixed from the restaurants way back then, and the custom has been in place ever since.